 A national vote aimed at renaming the nation the United Republic of Cameroon in 1972.
 Later on, though, this was once more altered to the present name - the Republic of Cameroon, in 1984.

-The United Republic of Cameroon and the Republic of Cameroon
+The Republic and United Republic of Cameroon

 Government and politics

-Head of state and government, the unitary presidential republic of Cameroon has the President serving both roles.
+The head of state and government, the unitary presidential republic of Cameroon has the President serving both roles.
 Having been in office since 1982, Paul Biya, the present President, has come under fire for stifling political opposition and quelling dissent.
 The nation also has a bicameral parliament, an English common law, and a French civil law-based judicial system.

 Political culture

 With around 250 ethnic groups and several religious beliefs, Cameroon boasts a varied political culture.
 The political parties of the nation reflect this variety; often, they follow ethnic or geographical boundaries.
 With limits on assembly and freedom of expression, Freedom House states Cameroon is classified as "not free".
-The government censues and intimidates the media as well.
+The government censures and intimidates the media as well.
 Scheduled for 2020 are parliamentary elections, hence many people aspire for a more inclusive and open procedure.

 Foreign relations